xama5/kantan/docs/README.md

 ### To Gutenberg or not to Gutenberg

-The Gutenberg editor will be used in the following scenarios:
+The Gutenberg editor can be used in the following scenarios:

 - Blog posts

-It will **not** be used in these cases:
+It should **not** be used in these cases:

 - Regular pages
 - Most post types (e.g. post types for a team)

 Repeated content is generally to be placed in a custom post type.
 There's no point in building a team site using a block editor (such as Gutenberg, Visual Composer, etc.)
 Why?
 Imagine you're building a team page, and decide to use the same layout in a different place on your site.
 The day comes when you want to adjust the layout, and it isn't easily doable in plain CSS.
 You maybe start fidling around with jQuery and your content starts to flicker.
 Just to avoid having to repeat yourself in adjusting the layout in the block editor.
 There's a reason there are template files, and with using a block editor for everything - they become redundant.

-### Performance

-The modern WordPress is bloated with stuff to accomadate most users.
-However, many features aren't used by many users.
-Almost like a paradox.
-Thus, the site becomes more slow. (example: emojis, meta tags, ...)

-This boilerplate disables these features, and allows the user to re-enable them if they really need them.

 ### Simplicity